Roger-Heathcote/flashcards/cards/css.md

     closer

-## What property can be used to provide a background that fades between colors
+## What property draws a background that fades between colors in a particular direction.

     linear-gradient